 We only met – boys and girls, that is – in the lunchroom for breakfast or supper and, of course… in the showers.

 I must say that I have never been more clean and ship-shape like during those 10 days.
 I even shaved twice a day (at strategically and rigorously scientifically determined times).

-I think that only there and then I was able to fully appreciate the intrinsic irony of the quote: “No sex, please…, We’re British”.
+I think that only there and then I was able to fully appreciate the intrinsic irony of the celebrated theatre play: “No sex, please…, We’re British”.

 I cannot say that I saw much of London that time, as a tourist I mean, but I still remember all addresses of the major “vinyl dealers” (besides the indelible memories of the hotel’s shower, naturally), like ‘Cheapo-Cheapo’ (Rupert St.) or ‘Rough Trade’ (Talbot Rd.), ‘Harlequin’ (Berwick St.) and ‘Records & Tapes Exchange’ (nowadays called ‘Music & Video Exchange’).